 Lisa and Alana Macfarlane will be up in Scotland to share their findings in-depth with us and what small steps we can take to improve our own gut health.

 The twins also perform all over the world as DJ’s, are the Official DJ’s for Love Island and are presenters on Virgin Radio.
 They will be sharing some music as well as their knowledge.

-Samantha Clarke is a happiness consultant & founder of Growth & Happiness school.
-She is on a mission to liberate tired company cultures from unhappy work environments through coaching and consulting on wellbeing strategies.
+Samantha Clarke is on a mission to liberate tired company cultures from unhappy work environments through coaching and consulting on wellbeing strategies.
 Achieving big results with clientele like Dishoom, Shopify, Innocent, Mediacom, Deutsche Mobile and more.

 The Growth & Happiness School is the first online school with training to help individuals find work happiness or create it for others at work.

 Her first book,‘Love it or Leave it - How to be happy at work’, out Spring 2020.

 Her podcast "Conversations with Samantha&" talks with philosophers, technologists and more on the impact of technology on our happiness in work, life & cities.
 Samantha is featured in Monocle's Forecast happiness edition, BBC Global News, Momondo’s latest project, Psychologies, Forbes and The Times.